Gichana29/Anova-testing/README.md

 # Anova-testing

-In this project I  used crop data to check the significance of various variables on the final yield of crops .
+In this session, I  used crop data to check the significance of various variables on the final yield of crops .

 I used a 7 step procedure: